 If you’ve had the phone for a while, the battery may need to be replaced.
 Lithium-ion batteries are very durable, but they can only be recharged so many times before their capacities begin to degrade.

-It’s actually rare that a battery becomes 100% unusable.
-Usually, you’ll notice that you need to charge your phone more often.
+A battery rarely becomes 100% unusable.
+Usually, you?ll notice that you need to charge your phone more often.
 It won’t die out completely all of a sudden.

 If All else Fails